 - When you disassemble electronics, such as computers, stereos, things that have numerous cords, place small colored stickers on the cord and the same color sticker where the cord goes.
 This will save you the hassle of trying to figure out what goes where when it comes time to reassemble your electronics.
 If possible, use the original boxes to store your electronics and other items.

 - Make sure that all appliances are clean and dry before storing them.
 Leave appliances slightly ajar to prevent odors.

-- If it is possible store couches on end .
+- If it is possible store couches on end.
+Be aware of construction however, as rolled arms are not intended to bear all the weight of the piece .
 Stack chairs seat to seat.
 Use the inside of appliances and drawers to store smaller items.
 When stacking furniture use paper pads in between the items to avoid scratching.

 - Store mirrors and paintings on end , not flat.

 - Drain and clean all debris from all equipment before you store them.